dutchaug/beginners-workshop/section3/README.md

 ## Additional Exercise
 In this additional exercise we are going to change the flow of the application.
 FirstActivity will show the email address, subject, message and a button to send the email.
 SecondActivity will show a big EditText view and a 'ready' button which will send the entered message back to the FirstActivity.

-1. Add an EditText view to activity_first.xml which will show just three lines of the email message.
+* Add an EditText view activity_first.xml which will show just three lines of the email message.

 ```xml
   <EditText